Q My skin is itchy after I apply the benzoyl peroxide. Is that normal?

 Q What do I do for bacne (acne on the back)?

-A Check out the back acne page of acne.org for a full report on back acne and an effective regimen to clear it up.return to top
+A Check out the back and body acne page of acne.org for a full report on back acne and an effective regimen to clear it up.return to top

 Q I exercise during the day and sweat.
 Should I wash afterward?
 And what's up with the white residue on my face when I exercise?